There isn't a single person who hasn't faced a situation that required delegating tasks to others – whether in personal or professional surroundings.

-How to become a good "delegator"?
+How to become a good delegator?

 Start delegating efficiently

-- Always make sure that the person you're delegating to understands the task given to them – ask them to repeat their assignment to ensure there are no misunderstandings.
+Always make sure that the person you're delegating to understands the task given to them.
+Ask them to repeat their assignment to ensure there are no misunderstandings.

-To conclude, delegation is a set of skills that can be learned – but not overnight.
-If you want to do it right, that your time, set clear expectations and allow your team (and yourself) to learn from mistakes.
-If you're going to take anything from this article, remember these "golden rules":
+To conclude, delegation is a set of skills you can learn, but not overnight.
+If you want to do it right, take your time, set clear expectations, and allow your team (and yourself) to learn from mistakes.
+If you're going to take anything from this article, remember these golden rules of delegating: